 As Saurav Saran one of the members says,

-“It’s best to keep turning the compost to aerate as well as repopulate degrading bacterias mixed well in biomass.
+“It’s best to keep turning the compost to aerate as well as repopulate degrading bacteria mixed well in biomass.

 Turning will disturb ant colonies.
 Constantly disturbed ant colonies will automatically leave the compost pile.”